sitewaerts/cordova-plugin-document-viewer/README.md

 Cordova Document Viewer Plugin
 ============================

+!!!
+This plugin is no longer maintained.
+For a cross platform pdf viewer take a look at [pdf.js][PDFJS] !!!

 A common requirement when developing a cordova based app is to embed a performant and secure inline viewer for pdf files which doesn't allow the user to extract a copy of the pdf file out of the apps sandbox.